 In the US alone, the contact center industry employs almost 3 million people and it’s only getting bigger.
 The global contact center market is expected to reach over $400 billion by 2022.

-However, although the contact center industry is taking off, it has an employee turnover of 30-45%––about 3x the overall average of 10-15%.
+However, although the contact center industry is taking off, it has an employee turnover of 30-45% – about 3x the overall average of 10-15%, often caused by misaligned expectations or a poor culture fit.
 This can translate to increased costs, lower productivity, and even decreased customer satisfaction.

 Successful contact center employees have certain characteristics and skills that help them excel.
 In order to ensure you’re hiring the right people for the job, you want to run assessments for these qualities during the hiring process.